Southern California wildfires trigger mass destruction, hurting families, economy

 “It’s like a blowtorch,” he said.

+Indeed, “the thing that’s really challenging here is the embers, which can float one or two miles and jump across fire breaks,” Peterson said.
+“That’s why residential areas are so vulnerable.”

+“There is so much energy and so much intensity that we cannot stop them with conventional means,” Peterson said.
+“In these fire, we have to allow them to burn until there’s a period of high humidity and rain that helps reduce the temperature of fire enough to control it.”

-Rain is typically welcome, as it can slow down or deter the fire, he said.
-But it can also create muddy conditions for bulldozers and fire crews which impacts how they can combat the blaze.
+But rain can also create muddy conditions for bulldozers and fire crews which impacts how they can combat the blaze.

+Peterson said that firefighters work to “steer” the fire, pushing it toward the ocean, highway, or a steep, rocky area where there is less vegetation.
+This usually helps to stop or slow down the wildfire.
+They also use aerial and satellite photos to “work with the landscape” and keep an eye on which direction the wind is coming from, he said.

 As for the Thomas Fire, however, McLean said resident safety comes first — hence the evacuation that took place on Tuesday.
 He added that Cal Fire is expecting more resources to come to the Ventura County area, adding that “several strategies and tactics are in place” to stop or control it.